Kraftbar/linux-essentials/config&docs/readme.md

 menu. `Main.keybindingManager.addHotKey()` registers through muffin like a native WM binding and works.

+Windows snapped with the **mouse** (dragged to a screen edge) are tiled by muffin, not by this extension, so it reads muffin's `tile_mode` rather than only its own record.
+Super+Left on a mouse-snapped window therefore continues the cycle instead of re-snapping it to the side it is already on. muffin also keeps the pre-snap geometry for those windows, and `unmaximize()` restores it exactly - so such a window still floats back to its original size even though this extension never saw it float.

 Two muffin quirks the extension works around, verified on Cinnamon 6.4.14 and commented in `extension.js`: